twirl/The-API-Book/README.md

 This is the working repository for ‘The API’ book written by Sergey Konstantinov ([email](mailto:twirl-team@yandex.ru), [Linkedin profile](https://linkedin.com/in/twirl)).

+Designing APIs is a very special skill: API is a multiplier to both your opportunities and mistakes.
+This book is written to share the expertise and describe the best practices in the API design.
+In Section I, we'll discuss designing APIs as a concept: how to build the architecture properly, from high-level planning down to final interfaces.
+Section II is dedicated to expanding existing APIs in a backwards-compatible manner.

 You may find `.html`, `.epub` or `.pdf` version of the book in the `docs` folder, or read it online.
   * In English: [html](https://twirl.github.io/The-API-Book/docs/API.en.html), [epub](https://twirl.github.io/The-API-Book/docs/API.en.epub), [pdf](https://twirl.github.io/The-API-Book/docs/API.en.pdf)
   * In Russian: [html](https://twirl.github.io/The-API-Book/docs/API.ru.html), [epub](https://twirl.github.io/The-API-Book/docs/API.ru.epub), [pdf](https://twirl.github.io/The-API-Book/docs/API.ru.pdf)